 3. Nothing is too big or small, too silly or too solemn.
 All I ask is that you mean it, whatever it is.

 4. Your post should include: What you’re quitting, why you’re quitting, how you’re quitting, and…that’s pretty much it.
 Beyond that is up to you.
-It’s your quit, baby.
-Tell us about it however you want.
+It’s your Quit, baby.
+Tell us about it howsoever you want.

-5. Basic guidelines: Word count should be between 500-800 words.
-Please divide your post up into subsections with headings to make it easier for people to follow.
-Please include a bio of 2-3 lines (feel free to link to your blog, Twitter, etc.), as well as a pic of your lovely (or handsome!) self that I can include.
-You have the right to choose a pic for the post itself, too; should you waive this right, a pic will be provided for you courtesy of Flickr and moi.
+5. Basic guidelines: Please divide your post up into subsections with headings to make it easier for people to follow.
+Please include a bio of 2-3 lines (feel free to link to your blog, Twitter, etc.), as well as a pic of your lovely (or handsome!) self.
+You have the right to choose a pic for the post itself, too; should you waive this right, a pic will be provided for you courtesy of Flickr Creative Commons and moi.

 5. Be open to the possibility of edits, but I promise I’ll be nice about it.
-I once had dreams of copyediting, and to this day I still circle punctuation mistakes in my local paper in the hopes of one day sending my clippings to the editorial department in an envelope asking for a job.
+I’m an editor.
+With editor’s OCD.
 So be prepared for some comma correction and grammatical polishing, if needed.
-But anything related to content I will not change without first checking with you.
-Actually, I won’t change it at all.
-That would just be wrong, and I’d be majorly p.o.’ed if anyone did that to something I’d written.
-I may suggest places to rewrite or expand, but only where I really feel they’re needed.
-As aforesaid, the quit is yours (baby), so I won’t try to cramp your style.
+But anything related to content will not be changed without me first checking with you.
+I may suggest places to rewrite or expand where I feel they’re needed — not to be a meanie, but because I want your Quit to be the best it possibly can be.
+As aforesaid, the Quit is yours (baby), so I won’t try to cramp your style.

 6. Along those lines, be yourself!
 If you’re snarky, be snarky.
 If you invent words sometimes that aren’t technically words, don’t hold that in (editorial junkie though I am, I can appreciate creative license).
-If you like to intersperse offbeat graphics in your writing Mars Dorian-style, by all means, do.
 Whatever your jive, let it shine.
-This isn’t just a chance to share each other’s quits; it’s a chance to get to know each other as a community.
+This isn’t just a chance to share each other’s Quits; it’s a chance to get to know each other as a community.

 And that’s about it.
 Please send your submissions to firstname.lastname@example.org — I can’t wait to read them!
-I’m really excited about this feature and hope you enjoy it as much as I know I will!